John Wesley Raley: Family

 Dr. Raley and his wife Helen Thames Raley had two children, John Wesley Raley Jr. and Helen Thames Raley Weathers.
 John Wesley Raley Jr. served in the U.S. Navy and later became the mayor of Ponca City, Oklahoma, then served several years as a judge.
-The Raleys had three grandchildren, John Wesley Raley III, Rob Raley, and Sandra Nash as well as five great grand children: Chris, Laura, Kate, William and Wesley.
+The Raleys had three grandchildren, John Wesley Raley III, Rob Raley, and Sandra Nash as well as five great-grandchildren: Chris, Laura, Kate, William and Wesley.